 Here "take my life" is an idiom for "kill me."
 (See: Idiom) ULT 1 And David fled from Naioth in the Ramah.
 And he came and said before the face of Jonathan, "What have I done?
 What is my iniquity?
 And what is my sin before the face of your father, that he is seeking my life?"
 UST 1 David ran away from Naioth.
 He went to Jonathan and asked him, "What have I done to displease your father?
 What did I do that was wrong?
 Why is he trying to kill me?"
 Far from it Here "far from it" is an idiom that refers to that it is not true.
 Alternate translation: "This is certainly not true" (See: Idiom) nothing either great or small The words "great or small" include everything in between.
 Alternate translation: "nothing at all" (See: Merism) Why should my father hide this thing from me?
 Jonathan uses this question to emphasize that Saul would have told him if he planned to kill David.
-This rhetorical question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "My father has no reason to hide this thing from me!" or "If this thing were true, my father would certainly let me know!"
-(See: Rhetorical Question) It is not so "It is not true" ULT 2 And he said to him, "Far from it!
+(See: Rhetorical Question) It is not so Alternate translation: "It is not true" ULT 2 And he said to him, "Far from it!
 You will not die.
 Behold, my father does not do a great thing or a small thing and not uncover my ear.
 And why would my father hide this thing from me?
 There is not this!"
 UST 2 Jonathan replied, "My father is certainly not trying to kill you!
 He always tells me before he does anything that he is planning.
 He tells me about important things and unimportant things that he plans to do.
 Why would he refuse to tell me if he were planning to kill you?
 So what you are saying cannot be true."
 I have found favor in your eyes Here the eyes represent seeing, and seeing represents thoughts or judgment.
-Alternate translation: "I have pleased you" or "you consider me favorably" (See: Metaphor) he will be grieved This can be stated in active form.
+Alternate translation: "I have pleased you" or "you consider me favorably" (See: Metaphor) he will be grieved If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "this will grieve him" or "he will be very sad" (See: Active or Passive) there is but a step between me and death Here "step between me and death" is an idiom that refers to being very close to death.
 Alternate translation: "I am very close to death" (See: Idiom) ULT 3 And David swore again and said, "Your father surely knows that I have found favor in your eyes.
 And he said, 'Do not let Jonathan know this, lest he be grieved.'
 But indeed, as Yahweh is alive, and as your soul is alive, surely between me and death is like a step!"
 UST 3 Then David solemnly declared this to Jonathan: "Your father knows very well that you and I are very good friends, so he says to himself, 'I will not tell Jonathan what I am going to do.
 If I tell Jonathan, he will be upset, and then he will tell David.'
 But just as surely as Yahweh is alive and you are alive, I am only one step away from being killed."
 General Information: